TDarkShadow/iheartnewvegas/main.md

 N | Enable enhanced vision/scroll through vision modes | Enhanced Vision

 # CHANGELOG

+02-15-2022
+- Updated **WMIM ESP Replacer** for the latest Weapon Mesh Improvement Mod release (1.4).
+- Updated **JSawyer Ultimate Edition Patches**.
+Added WMIM patch.
+- Added **JSawyer Ultimate Edition Tweaks** and **JSawyer Ultimate Edition Fixes**.
+These replaces **JSawyer Ultimate Edition - Tweaks**.
+The former is Qolore's original mod (JSUE Tweaks.esp), while the latter is my all-in-one compatibility patch for YUP, WMIM and Throwable Weapon Fixes (JSUE Fixes.esp).
+This was done to improve compatibility with the Viva New Vegas guide.
+- Load order properly reflects the latest version of **Famine - A Loot Rarity Mod** (was missing Famine - Flora.esp).

 02-12-2022
 - Updated **Character Expansions Revised - FaceGen Tint Fix**.
 It includes BSA compression thanks to **doodlez**.
 Make sure to reinstall the mod using this name.